gestimation/cifmodeling/README.md

-  `"POLY-PROPORTIONAL"`, `"BINOMIAL"`) and enforces time-point requirements accordingly—for example `time.point` is mandatory for survival/competing-risk contrasts, while time-constant-effect models can infer all event time or a use-specified grid of time passing a vector using `time.point`.
+  `"POLY-PROPORTIONAL"`, `"BINOMIAL"`) and enforces time-point requirements accordingly—for example `time.point` is mandatory for survival/competing-risk contrasts, while time-constant-effect models can infer all event time or a use-specified grid of time, `time.point`.

 ### Event coding conventions in package cifmodeling and CDISC ADaM ADTTE